Sermons

 16 April 2017

 The resurrection cab be a confusing story and apparently was equally confusing for those who were present at the time.
-Mary Magdalene, whose life had been transformed by Jesus, came to the tomb early in the morning.
-Despite what Jesus may have said about rising from the dead, it is clear that Mary had come… Read more
+Mary Magdalene, whose life had been transformed by Jesus, came… Read more

 Destined to die – destined for eternal life.